Best Buy Now Pay Later Apps in 2026: Top 5 Compared

 Check the credit reporting policy before you sign up.
 If you want the payments to count toward your score, choose Sezzle Up, Klarna, or Affirm.
 If you do not want a hard pull on your report, stick to Pay-in-4.

+If you want a faster path to a usable score, pair BNPL with a credit-builder card and follow the steps to build credit fast.
 Set payment alerts.
 Most BNPL late fees and credit damage start with a single missed auto-debit when a card or bank account expires.

 Frequently Asked Questions